 - Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 – Protects employees who are retaliated against for disclosing information about unlawful conduct relating to a consumer financial product or service.
 Under the Dodd-Frank Act, whistleblowers may be entitled to a reward from the Securities Exchange Commission of up to 30 percent of funds recovered if there are monetary sanctions over $1 million.

 These whistleblower laws defend an employee's “protected activities,” outlining which actions an employee can take and which are protected against retaliation.
 Protected activities include calling law enforcement authorities, refusing to follow illegal orders, objecting to supervisors about violations, and associating with those who blow the whistle.

 Although whistleblower protection laws are in place, retaliation still plagues those who believe in doing the right thing.
 Whistleblowers often face adverse employment actions, including termination, hostile workplaces, demotion, denial of employment benefits, reprimands, and other actions – all of which are illegal under federal law.
 Even worse, according to the ERC survey, 31 percent of whistleblowers who experienced retaliation endured physical harm to their bodies or property.

-If you have blown the whistle on illegal practices in your workplace and have been punished by your employer for your actions, contact the whistleblower attorneys at Barrett & Farahany, LLP in Atlanta, Georgia.
-Our lawyers can help you gather evidence for your case, and if appropriate, file a lawsuit against your employer with the U.S. District Court.
+If you have blown the whistle on illegal practices in your workplace and have been punished by your employer for your actions, contact Barrett & Farahany.
+Our Atlanta whistleblower attorneys can help you gather evidence for your case and, if appropriate, file a lawsuit against your employer with the U.S. District Court.

-The bottom line is, fear of retaliation shouldn’t stand in the way of doing what is right.
-By speaking up, you not only protect the public’s health and financial security, you encourage others to join you in the fight against a corporation’s illegal activities.
+The bottom line is that fear of retaliation shouldn't stand in the way of doing what is right.
+By speaking up, you not only protect the public's health and financial security, you encourage others to join you in the fight against a corporation's illegal activities.